 If you have gout or pseudogout you have an increased risk of developing a bursitis.
 Gout is caused by a build-up of uric acid crystals.
 Uric acid is a chemical in the blood that is usually harmless and passed out with the urine.
 In gout, it builds up and collects within a joint, causing pain, inflammation and joint swelling.

-Housemaid's knee is more common in tradesmen who spend long periods of time kneeling - for example, carpet fitters, concrete finishers and roofers.
+Prepatellar bursitis is also more common in tradesmen who spend long periods of time kneeling - for example, carpet fitters, concrete finishers and roofers.

 How is housemaid's knee diagnosed?

-Your doctor is usually able to diagnose housemaid's knee simply by examining your knee.
+A doctor is usually able to diagnose housemaid's knee simply by examining your knee.
 They may ask you questions about your occupation or if you have had any recent knee injury.
-They may also ask whether you have any history of other joint problems.
+They may also ask whether you have a history of other joint problems.

-You do not usually need any X-rays or scans to diagnose housemaid's knee unless your doctor is unsure about the diagnosis.
+You do not usually need any X-rays or scans to diagnose housemaid's knee unless the diagnosis is unclear.

-The treatment options for housemaid's knee depend on whether or not it is caused by infection.
+The treatment options for housemaid's knee (prepatellar bursitis) depend on whether or not it is caused by infection.

 Housemaid's knee caused by infection

-When the doctor receives the results back from the laboratory after a couple of days, they may suggest that your antibiotics be changed.
-They should now know the antibiotic that is most likely to be effective in treating the infection.
+When the laboratory return the results after a couple of days, they may suggest that your antibiotics are changed.
+The tests which were performed should suggest which antibiotic is most likely to be effective in treating the infection.